 - I. A transfer student whose cumulative grade point average at the transfer institution(s) is 2.0 or above on a 4.0 scale will be admitted on clear academic status.
 They are subject to the same Academic Standards of Progress as a native student. - II.
 A transfer student whose cumulative grade point average at the transfer institution(s) is less than a 2.0 on a 4.0 scale will be admitted only on academic probation.
 The transcript will read "Admitted on Academic Probation."
 The student will retain this status until the student has attempted at least 12 credit hours at the College.
 If, at the conclusion of the term in which the student has attempted a total of 12 or more credit hours at the College, the cumulative GPA is below 1.5, the student is suspended for one semester.
-If, at the conclusion of the semester in which the transfer student was admitted on Academic Probation has attempted a total of 12 or more credit hours at the College, the cumulative GPA is 1.5 or above, the student's status is Clear.
+If, at the conclusion of the sattempted a total of 12 or more credit hours at the College, the cumulative GPA is a total of 12 or more credit hours at the College, the cumulative GPA is 1.5 or above, the student's status is Clear.